 - Gain – ranking progression compared to the last update

-(i) On the Pages tab,
+(i) On the Keywords tab,

 It’s really useful for me if I want to see the traffic drop on a specific day and want to know why.
 Thankfully, Rank Tracking easily solves the problem for me!.
 It could be a sign that there is an algorithm change and I can report it to your boss or your clients if I’m asked to share the traffic report.